MohdNasir997/socialapp-Mern/Readme.md

 # Social App

 This is a Social App, where Users can post,like,comment on posts, sign up using Google,Twitter and create new posts to share with other users.
+You can access this app through this [link](https://socialapp.my.to/)

 This App is build using MERN stack, other technologies used are the following.